 In exstrophy, there is a failure of midline closure from the umbilicus to the perineum, resulting in bladder mucosa continuity with the abdominal skin, separation of the pubic symphysis, and epispadias Epispadias Congenital anomalies of the urethra in boys usually involve anatomic abnormalities of the penis and vice versa.
 In girls, urethral anomalies may exist without other external genital abnormalities... read more or bifid genitalia.
 The bladder is open suprapubically, and urine drips from the open bladder rather than through the urethra.
 Despite the seriousness of the deformity, normal renal function usually is maintained.

 The bladder can usually be reconstructed and returned to the pelvis, although vesicoureteral reflux invariably occurs and is managed as needed.
 Additional surgical intervention may be necessary to treat a bladder reservoir that fails to expand sufficiently or has sphincter insufficiency.
-Reconstruction of the genitals is required.
+Reconstruction of the genitals is required and may be done in the immediate postnatal period or may be delayed.

 Ultrasonography with the bladder empty may disclose normal-appearing upper tracts, but voiding cystourethrography may show reflux with massive upper tract dilation.